motdotla/writings/articles/riversideio-progress.md

 Kevin Carrington - CEO of Carrington Case.
 He's building a great product and is using Riverside.io as his main offices.
 He's also organizing a day long event to teach kids to code at Riverside.io in March.

 Melissa Morgan - Melissa is a creative and a web designer.
 She's also has worked with the The Heart of America Foundation as their Director of External Communications for many years.

+Patrick Edgett - He's building a startup in the area called Waitless.

 ### Notable current